lokicik/midterm_project_ml_zoomcamp/README.md

 ![photo_for_the_notebook](https://github.com/lokicik/midterm_project_ml_zoomcamp/assets/65876412/e0997525-0c58-4854-adf5-de30abf4c86c)

-Link for the dataset: https://www.kaggle.com/datasets/sooyoungher/smoking-drinking-dataset/data You should download the dataset and change the variables' paths to dataset's path.
+Link for the dataset: https://www.kaggle.com/datasets/sooyoungher/smoking-drinking-dataset/data

+You should download the dataset and change the variables' paths in the scripts to dataset's path.
 But I suggest you to run the scripts in Kaggle notebooks and don't download the data, it would be easier since you wouldn't have to download the data, which is over 100 mb's.

 My Kaggle Profile: https://www.kaggle.com/lokmanefe